PsychicMustache/Hangman/README.md

 # Hangman
-Simple Hangman game using Python
+Simple Hangman game using Python; run using Hangman.py